SOLAR SYSTEM FREQUENTLY ASKED QUESTIONS

 What product or workmanship warranty do my solar panels have?

 Most solar panels have a minimum of ten year warranty but the majority of the panels we install have a warranty of between 25 to 30 years.
-Proven Energy Solutions only sell inverters offering a 10 year or longer warranty.
+Proven Energy only sell inverters offering a 10 year or longer warranty.

 How does solar impact my insurance premiums and property value?